 \subsection{Approximate GKP states}

 There are a number of ways to approximate GKP states; important examples and their relations are analyzed in Matsuura \emph{et al.}~\cite{matsuura2020equivalence}.
-We construct approximate GKP codewords by first convolving the position wavefunction of ideal codewords, \eqr{eq:jGKP}, with a normalized Gaussian of variance $\Delta^2$,
+We construct approximate GKP codewords by first convolving the position wave function of ideal codewords, \eqr{eq:jGKP}, with a normalized Gaussian of standard deviation $\Delta$,

 which turns each $\delta$-function into a Gaussian, giving each spike a measured position variance of~$\frac{\Delta^2}{2}$.
 Then, applying an overall Gaussian envelope with variance $\frac{1}{\kappa^2}$ damps the spikes far from the origin in the position basis.
-With this parameterization, each Gaussian spike has a measured momentum variance of~$\frac{\kappa^2}{2}$, which scales with~$\kappa$ in the same way that momentum variance for squeezed vacuum in \eqr{eq:sqzmomboth} scales with~$\sparam$.
+With this parametrization, each Gaussian spike has a measured momentum variance of~$\frac{\kappa^2}{2}$, which scales with~$\kappa$ in the same way that momentum variance for squeezed vacuum in \eqr{eq:sqzmomboth} scales with~$\sparam$.
 We can write these approximate codewords in a compact way in terms of Jacobi theta functions of the third kind, $\vartheta\pqty{x, \tau}$ from \eqr{eq:thetadef}, using the fact that a pulse train of Gaussians with period $T$ is~\cite{pantaleoni_modular_2020}